Contact

 • More than a one ton/acre yield over MOP

-In both trials, alfalfa plants treated with Protassium+ experienced significant increase in yield per acre.
-The results of the field trial clearly show that choosing Protassium+ as a potassium source contributes to greater yield, forage quality and revenue for growers.
+In both trials, alfalfa plants treated with Protassium+ premium sulfate of potash experienced significant increase in yield per acre.
+The results of the field trial clearly show that choosing Protassium+ SOP as a potassium source contributes to greater yield, forage quality and revenue for growers.

 Learn more about potassium’s role in alfalfa by watching our video on how the right K source makes a big difference.